microsoft/moaw/workshops/getting-started-with-aks/workshop.md

 kubectl scale deployment store-front --replicas=10
 ```

-Scaling to 10 replicas may take a moment.
+Scaling to 10 replicas may take a moment as Karpenter needs to spin up new nodes.
 You can view the increased number of replicas by watching the **store-front** deployment.

 ```bash
 kubectl get deployment store-front -w